Golden Gate University School of Law: History

 Golden Gate Law was founded in the autumn of 1901 as the YMCA Evening Law School, offering the first evening law program in the state of California.
 Like other YMCA law schools across the nation, it was established to provide full-time workers the opportunity to attend law school at night.
 The first graduating class in June 1905 had four male students.

 As a component of the San Francisco Central YMCA, classes were held in the YMCA's five-story building at the northeast corner of Mason and Ellis Streets in the Tenderloin until it was destroyed in the 1906 San Francisco earthquake.
 After the earthquake, the school was conducted out of tents and later leased space at 1220 Geary Street, now Geary Boulevard, in the Western Addition.

 On June 1, 1910, the school was incorporated as the "YMCA Law College" for the purpose of conferring LL.B degrees under authority of law.
 In November 1910, the Law College moved with the YMCA to its purpose-built home at 220 Golden Gate Ave in the Tenderloin.
 Law College's graduates enjoyed the diploma privilege from 1915 to its abolition in 1917.

 In 1923, the Law College and the YMCA's local educational programs incorporated as "Golden Gate College," separating from the San Francisco Central YMCA.
 The college became fully independent of the YMCA in 1962.
 In December 1964, the school moved to its present location, a 1924 warehouse known as the "Allyne Building" at 536 Mission Street near 1st Street in the South of Market, with the rest of the college moving there in June 1968.
 In September 1966, the law school added a full-time three-year day program.
-Following the national trend, the school replaced the Bachelor of Laws with the Doctor of Jurisprudence on December 1, 1967, effective spring 1968.
+Following the national trend, the school replaced the Bachelor of Laws (LL.B) with the Doctor of Jurisprudence (JD) on December 1, 1967, effective spring 1968.